StanfordBDHG/ENGAGE-HF-Firebase/README.md

 ### Observations

+Only users with a `patient` role assigned have values in these collections.

 We are storing different observations grouped by their type, e.g. we use /users/$userId$/bodyWeightObservations/$observationId$ for body weight observations and /users/$userId$/bloodPressureObservations/$observationId$ for blood pressure observations.
 The different collections are all listed below and they follow the specification of a FHIR observation as defined here with more strict specification following in the respective subsections.

 Based on [FHIR Observation](https://hl7.org/fhir/R4B/observation.html), the following properties may be used, while additional properties are ignored by the Engage-HF system.